As a project manager, I often get asked what methodology I use for managing my teams and projects. My answer is almost always: it depends.

 1) There’s the projects to create highly creative and innovative solutions, which include brand strategy, web design or bespoke software development.

-They clearly falls into the “complex” category as there’s usually a high number of moving parts.
+They clearly fall into the “complex” category as there’s usually a high number of moving parts.
 Neither the “what” nor the “how” can be fully understood at the outset of the project, which makes it very difficult to predict all the eventualities of the project and build out an accurate plan upfront.
-Those kind of projects really benefit from:
+Those kinds of projects really benefit from:

 - High-level of collaboration and communication with the client.
 (If you have a client who doesn’t want to get involved - I'd steer away from the project if you can)